Getting an Interview

-I applied through a recruiter and the process took 1 week - interviewed at Shutterfly in June 2010.Interview Details
+I interviewed through a recruiter.
+The process took 1 week - interviewed at Shutterfly in June 2010.Interview Details

 I have to say I was under-estimating the programmers there, since this is only a card manufacturer's website.
 But, apparently, a lot goes on behind-the-scenes that we as a user are not aware of.

 I had a phone interview with a project manager, who asked me questions regarding my resume, qualifications etc. There were some minor technical questions, but I think he realized that he needs to bring me on site.

 So for the on-site interview, it started at approximately 1pm and ended at 6pm.
 I was grilled by 2 project managers, 1 senior developer and 2 other software engineers.
 I have to say, I was not prepared as much and extremely nervous.
 They definitely grilled me really well, but I made it a point to communicate my thought process so that they have an idea of how my thought-analysis progresses.